zapbampow/bggStats/remix/README.md

 - It's possible that how many needs it's own seperate filter tree.
 I need to think through it a bit more.

 ## Next
+- Months Card: Add years chart
+- Months Card: On year click, add filter for whole year.
+Navigate to months chart
+- Months Card: Add months chart to dates card
+- Months Card: On month click, update filter for only that month/year.
+Navigate to dates calendar
+- Months Card: Add dates calendar
+- Months Card: On date click, update filter for just that date.
+Allow multiselect for adding multiple dates.

 - Add icon for sorting in the th tags and add cursor pointer on hover of the sortable columns
   - [Example](https://codesandbox.io/s/github/tanstack/table/tree/main/examples/react/sorting?from-embed=&file=/src/main.tsx:2926-2975)
 - Start adding dashboard aggregate components